ldbo/phileas/Readme.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# Phileas - a Python library for scientific experiment automation
+# Phileas - a Python library for hardware security experiments automation

 Phileas is a Python library that eases the acquisition of hardware security datasets.
 Its goal is to facilitate the setup of fault injection and